The Soul-Stirring Difference between Y & Z: Her Most Famous Roll

 Whatever Rand’s actions or motivations, Cooke clearly intended to use this money for something other than Christmas shopping.
 Most likely he mentioned the amount to Rand, for purposes related to the business at hand: namely, getting rid of Klein.
 We also know that he had an uncharacteristically large amount of money on him, because later that night, Joan Schmidt saw a fat roll (she estimated about $3,000) come out of his pocket to pay their bar tab at Martoni’s.

 I’m just speculating here, but that much money would go a long way towards making travel arrangements to New York and retaining an attorney.
-Since he had already told Crain they would both be travelling to NYC in the very-near future, and since he told Rand that he wanted a lawyer in the Empire City, one might guess that his first stop on the morning of December 11th would have been a travel agency or ticket office.
+Since he had already told Crain they would both be traveling to NYC in the very-near future, and since he told Rand that he wanted a lawyer in the Empire City, one might guess that his first stop on the morning of December 11th would have been a travel agency or ticket office.

 Greene indicates that Sam might have taken the money out of a safe deposit box, instead of simply withdrawing it.
 This makes a lot of sense, for if he did, Cooke probably figured that Klein would have difficulty detecting a money movement of that size if it didn't come from an account belonging to KAGS or Tracey--no sense in tipping your hand.
 Furthermore, if he took it out of a personal account, the statement of which would have gone to his home, his wife Barbara could have noticed it.
 And as Greene asserts, Cooke had planned to seek a divorce after New Year's Day.
 Again, Cooke had every reason to play this close to the vest.